History of Warren Buffett in Timeline

 Following the 2007 season, Warren Buffett supported the hire of Bo Pelini as the Nebraska football coach.

-In 2007, Warren Buffett auctioned a luncheon with himself, raising $650,100 for the Glide Foundation.
+In 2007, Warren Buffett auctioned a luncheon with himself that raised a final bid of $650,100 for the Glide Foundation.

 In 2007, Warren Buffett made a bet with numerous managers that a simple S&P 500 index fund would outperform hedge funds that charge exorbitant fees.

-2007: Buffett Testifies Before Senate on Estate Tax
+2007: Testimony Before the Senate on Estate Tax

-In 2007, Warren Buffett testified before the Senate, advocating for the preservation of the estate tax to prevent the rise of a plutocracy.
-Some critics argued that Berkshire Hathaway had a vested interest in the continuation of the estate tax.
-Buffett also stated that government should not be legalizing casinos in 2007.
+In 2007, Warren Buffett testified before the Senate, advocating for the preservation of the estate tax to prevent a plutocracy.
+He argued against repealing it, comparing it to unfairly selecting the 2020 Olympic team.
+Some critics suggested that Berkshire Hathaway had a vested interest in maintaining the estate tax.

 In 2007, Warren Buffett was listed among Time's 100 Most Influential People in the world.